AgileVentures/AgileVentures/OPPORTUNITIES.md

 # Get involved!

 We are a UK Charitable Incorporated Organisation (CIO) with a fairly small organizational stucture and limited budget.
 Despite that, we get a lot done.
 That is only possible due to volunteers like yourself.
 Being involved in AgileVentures can add value to your professional development.
+So, if you are looking to advance your career but also have a sense of meaning in the things you do, we can offer you a position where you can make a real impact.
+These positions (paid or on a volunteer basis) are reserved for [Associate Members of the AgileVentures Charity](/associate).

 Currently, we are looking for soneone that can work with in the following areas.